Governing Body

 Audit Committee Ms Elaine Beaumont

-WRE t/a White Rose Education (sub-committee of CIG) Mr Mike Kneafsey
+White Rose Education Mr Mike Kneafsey

-Trinity Academy Halifax LGB Mr David Baker
+Trinity Academy Halifax LGB Professor David Baker

 Trinity Academy Akroydon LGB Mrs Jackie Tagg